Discordi0/Practice/HBT/Skills Assessment/Introduction to Threat Hunting & Hunting With Elastic.md

 `Hunt 3`: Create a KQL query to hunt for ["PowerShell Remoting for Lateral Movement"](https://www.ired.team/offensive-security/lateral-movement/t1028-winrm-for-lateral-movement).
 Enter the content of the `winlog.user.name` field in the document that is related to PowerShell remoting-based lateral movement towards DC1.

 ## Questions

-Q1: Enter your answer for Hunt 1.
+### Q1: Enter your answer for Hunt 1.

-A: svc-sql1
+#### A: svc-sql1

-My process here was to try to find some "target" field that had `C:\Users\Public` in it as it was said in Hunt 1 that the tool was moved there.
+My process here was to try to find some "target" field that had `C:\Users\Public` in it, as it was said in Hunt 1 that the tool was moved there.
 But i had no luck with that aproach.
 Then i tried to just search for all file in that directory with file.path.

 ![](../../Img/Pasted%20image%2020250522192231.png)